ballerina-platform/ballerina-dev-website/learn/tooling-guide/cli-tools/openapi.md

 ## OpenAPI Validator Compiler Plugin

 The OpenAPI Validator Compiler plugin validates a service against a given OpenAPI contract.
 The Compiler Plugin is activated if a service has the `openapi:ServiceInfo` annotation.
-This plugin compares the service and the OpenAPI Contract and validates both against a pre-defined set of validation rules.
+This plugin compares the service and the OpenAPI contract and validates both against a pre-defined set of validation rules.
 If any of the rules fail, the plugin will give the result as one or more compilation errors.

 ### Annotation for Validator Plugin